The profit lies in the purchase - buying prescription drugs correctly

 Every discount agreement, every bonus and every price negotiation has a direct impact on gross profit.

-Those who regularly review their purchasing policy, use comparative offers and work with a clear supplier strategy achieve noticeable improvements in unit value.
-Just a few percentage points difference in the purchase price add up to a considerable additional profit over the year.
+Companies that regularly review their procurement policies, take advantage of competitive bids, and follow a clear supplier strategy can achieve significant improvements in unit profitability.
+Even a difference of just a few percentage points in the purchase price adds up to a substantial increase in profit over the course of a year.

 Note:

-Carry out a purchasing analysis at least once a quarter.
-There is often hidden savings potential where nobody suspects it.
+Conduct a purchasing analysis at least once a quarter.
+Hidden savings opportunities often lie where you least expect them.

 Typical causes of unnecessary costs